 To mitigate losses caused by unforeseen situations, AICA conducts a company-wide risk survey, including of AICA Group companies, once a year.
-In fiscal year 2022, AICA established a Risk Assessment Council, which is attended by the President and the officers in the organization responsible for risk management.
-This Council deliberates on the validity of the potential for occurrence and degree of impact of risks reported by individual companies and divisions, and reports on those risks to the Board of Directors on the basis of those deliberations.
-Serious risks identified in this process are compiled as "Business risks" and published in the Securities Report and on our website.
-AICA confirms the status of response to these risks specified by the Risk Assessment Council on a regular basis.
+The Risk Assessment Council, which is attended by the President and the heads of organizations in charge of risk management, meets once a year.
+Primary objectives of this council are to deliberate on the validity of the potential for occurrence and degree of impact of risks reported in the survey and check the status of responses to each risk.
+Serious risks identified in this process are compiled as "Business risks," reported to the Board of Directors together with details of the discussions held at the Risk Assessment Council, and published in the Securities Report and on the AICA's website.

-Through the above process, "climate change" was published as a serious risk and identified as one of our materialities.
-Climate change risks are verified periodically by the Climate Change Response Committee established within the Sustainability Development Committee and the Sustainability Development Department, which acts as the secretariat for both committees.
+Through the above process, "climate change" has been published as a serious risk and identified as one of our materialities.
+Climate change risks are verified periodically by the Climate Change Response Committee established within the Sustainability Development Committee and the Sustainability Development Department, which acts as the secretariat for theboth committees.

-■ Risk Management Framework (As of June 2024)
+■ Risk Management Framework (As of June 2025)